 Sex in Academia

-The following are two academic research papers about sexuality that may be useful tools to aid in your own studies of sexology and culture.
+The following are three academic research papers about sexuality that may be useful tools to aid in your own studies of sexology and culture.

 "Attitudes and Values"